MENTAL HEALTH + CIVIL RIGHTS

 Chase Masterson introduced DC Entertainment to the United Nations Department of Public Information for the purpose of Wonder Woman becoming a Global UN Ambassador.

 Although the Ambassadorship was protested by some who felt that a fictional character should not have that honor, the Ambassadorship accomplished several of Pop Culture Hero Coalition’s goals: to educate, empower, and mobilize countless young people for resilience, inclusion, and human rights, by using stories that are relatable to them.

 WOMEN’S MARCH CONVENTION

-The Women’s March on Washington team asked Chase to create the Children’s Programming (0-12 years) for their Convention in Detroit in 2017.
+The Women’s March on Washington team asked Chase to create the Children’s Programming (0-12 years) for their Convention in Detroit.
 Children’s activities included:

 Human rights art projects

 A children’s social justice library and activities for marginalized and bullied children

 Coalition Curriculum Co-Creator Dr. Janina Scarlet was honored with the chapter’s Eleanor Roosevelt Award.

 Coalition Curriculum Co-Creator Dr. Janina Scarlet with UN Women Assistant Secretary General Lakshmi Puri.

 Since 2008, Chase has volunteered at Homeboy Industries, the world’s largest intervention program for formerly gang-involved and incarcerated youth.
 Work includes getting clients mental health support, substance abuse treatment, housing, and jobs, as well as arranging for holiday gifts and free YMCA summer camp for Homeboy children.